Online Help | Desktop App

 NOTE: If these accounts are currently in use, your changes will be applied the next time the users log in.

-6. You can restrict access to specific data segments, organizations, or both.
+6. You can restrict access to specific workspaces, organizations, or both.

-A role with a restricted access scope applies (grants permissions to) only to the objects that have the Data Segment or Organization attribute, and their values match the segments and organizations for which the role allows access to.
+A role with a restricted access scope applies (grants permissions to) only to the objects that have the Workspace or Organization attribute, and their values match the workspaces and organizations for which the role allows access to.

 INFO: For additional information, see Administration Guide: Controlling the Access Scope.